BFergerson/Beam/README.md

 ```

 Note: Most messages extends BeamMessage.
-BasicMessage is being extending in this example to allow for easier message manipulation.
+LegacyMessage is being extending in this example to allow for easier message manipulation.

 ## Sending Messages ##

 Sending a message will send a message and block while waiting for a response.

-To create and send a BasicMessage to the server from client
+To create and send a LegacyMessage to the server from client
 ```java
 ExampleMessage exampleMessage = new ExampleMessage ();
 exampleMessage.setString ("client_message", "example_client_message");